alessandro9110/FineTuningwithDatabricks/README.md

 ### 1. `00.setup.ipynb` — Initial Setup

-- **Create Unity Catalog Schema**: sets up the data space on Databricks to manage datasets and models.
+- **Create Unity Catalog Schema**: Sets up the data space on Databricks to manage datasets and models.
-- **Create UC Volumes**: prepares storage areas for files and temporary data.
+- **Create UC Volumes**: Prepares storage areas for files and temporary data.

 > **Note:** File transfer to the Unity Catalog volume must be done manually through the Databricks interface or upload tools, following Databricks policies.
 Notebooks do not automate this operation.

 ### 2. `01.import_data.ipynb` — Data Import and Preparation

-- **Load datasets**: imports JSONL files (train, validation, test) from UC volumes.
+- **Load datasets**: Imports JSONL files (train, validation, test) from UC volumes.
-- **Prepare data**: combines and transforms datasets, creates labels, and normalizes data.
+- **Prepare data**: Combines and transforms datasets, creates labels, and normalizes data.
-- **Save as Delta Table**: exports prepared data in Delta format, optimal for use in Databricks and ML.
+- **Save as Delta Table**: Exports prepared data in Delta format, optimal for use in Databricks and ML workflows.

 ### 3. `02.fine_tuning_with_trainer.ipynb` — Model Fine-tuning

-- **ML Environment Setup**: configures necessary libraries (Transformers, PyTorch, MLflow).
+- **ML Environment Setup**: Configures necessary libraries (Transformers, PyTorch, MLflow).
-- **Load data**: imports Delta datasets.
+- **Load data**: Imports Delta datasets.
-- **Configure model**: sets the base model (e.g., BERT) and training parameters.
+- **Configure model**: Sets the base model (e.g., BERT) and training parameters.
-- **Execute fine-tuning**: trains the model on prepared data, using Trainer, QLoRA, or LoRA.
+- **Execute fine-tuning**: Trains the model on prepared data using the HuggingFace Trainer framework.
-- **Evaluate and save**: measures performance and logs the model with MLflow.
+- **Evaluate and save**: Measures performance and logs the model with MLflow.

 ---